Yakuhito/yakuhito.github.io/about.md

 You've somehow managed to reach a part of the Internet about me.
 Also see: [Books I've Read](https://books.kuhi.to).

 ## General Background
-I'm a 17 year old high school student from Romania.
+I'm an 18 year old high school student from Romania.
 I grew up in a loving family, surrounded by all kinds of animals: cats, dogs, fish, birds (two crows, a cuckoo<!-- that sounds funny --> and a seagull), snakes, frogs, tortoise, and an iguanna.

 I used to be a straight-A student in middle school, but that was a long time ago.
 While I still take some subjects<!-- kind of --> seriously (e.g. Maths), I can't say I'm a good student in all of my classes.